HdThinh6102git/HdThinh6102git/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 To introduce myself, I am simply someone who loves learning and exploring interesting things.
-I am currently studying IT, and I aspire to create useful tools that minimize the time spent on daily tasks, both for myself and others, by utilizing the most efficient technologies and methods possible. .<br>
+I am currently studying IT, and I aspire to create useful tools that minimize the time spent on daily tasks, both for myself and others, by utilizing the most efficient technologies and methods possible.<br>

 <a href="https://github.com/HdThinh6102git/OOADProject">
   <!-- Change the `github-readme-stats.anuraghazra1.vercel.app` to `github-readme-stats.vercel.app`  -->